Final viva and thesis submission

 For further information on depositing your thesis and copyright visit the How to submit to the Research Repository page.

-A soft bound copy of your thesis should be submitted, for each proposed examiner and the Independent Chairperson, to the PGR Assessment Team, Graduate School, RBI, Room 3E37, UWE Frenchay Campus, Coldharbour Lane, Bristol, BS16 1QY.
-(Please note that Students' Union offer a spiral binding service).
-UWE Printing and Stationery Services provide a thesis printing and binding service and can deliver soft bound copies of your thesis directly to the Graduate School, Room 3E37 if required.
+A soft bound copy of your thesis should be submitted, for each proposed examiner and the Independent Chair, to the PGR Assessment Team, Graduate School, RBI, Room 3E37, UWE Bristol Frenchay Campus, Coldharbour Lane, Bristol, BS16 1QY.
+(Please note that The Students' Union at UWE offers a spiral binding service).
+UWE Bristol Printing and Stationery Services provide a thesis printing and binding service and can deliver soft bound copies of your thesis directly to the Graduate School, Room 3E37 if required.

-You are also required to submit an electronic copy of your soft bound thesis to the University’s Research Repository where it will be held on a closed access basis until you have completed your degree, when it will be replaced by the final version of your thesis.
+You are also required to submit an electronic copy of your soft bound thesis to the University’s Research Repository and each time you amend your thesis during the assessment phase.
+Your thesis will be held on a closed access basis until you have completed your degree, when it will be replaced by the final version of your thesis.
 The electronic soft bound copy will be used to facilitate examination processes, and will be accessible only by designated members of University staff and examiners.
 Please see detailed guidance on how to submit to the Research Repository.
 You will also need to read, sign and return form RD14 ‘Initial submission declaration’ at the same time as your soft bound thesis is submitted for examination.

 Your Director of Studies will be notified when the internal and external examiners have been approved, and will then contact you and the examiners to arrange the date of the viva.
 You will be required to attend your viva in person.
 If you have any queries about the date of your viva, please do not hesitate to contact your Director of Studies or the Graduate School Office.